 Producing battery-grade lithium requires low magnesium levels, a challenge for companies working in this popular industry.

 The rising demand for electric vehicles and consumer electronics in the last decade has created a strong market for its primary energy source: lithium.
 What few know is that to attain battery-grade lithium from lithium brines, a company must be vested in reducing magnesium levels in the solution.

 While EVs represent less than 2 percent of total auto sales in China, BYD’s chairman has said all Chinese vehicles will be electric by 2030.
-By 2040, Bloomberg New Energy Finance forecasts there will be 530 million electric cars globally, representing one-third of all cars on the road (or the sky).
+By 2040, Bloomberg New Energy Finance forecasts there will be 530 million electric cars globally, representing one-third of all vehicles on the road (or the sky).

 Lithium-ion battery use has grown 73 percent from 2010 to 2014, but production has only increased 28 percent, as per a 2017 study on the lithium-ion supply chain.
 Not a good sign considering electric car production is expected to increase more than thirtyfold by 2030, according to Bloomberg.

-If a company can “crack the code” on how to enhance lithium extraction to produce a purer concentrate, all while keeping costs and energy use down, it not only has the potential to increase revenue, but also to firmly position itself as an innovator in a growing market.
+If a company can “crack the code” on how to enhance lithium extraction to produce a purer concentrate, all the while keeping costs and energy use down, it not only has the potential to increase revenue, but also to firmly position itself as an innovator in a growing market.

 “Magnesium is one of the biggest challenges in the processing of lithium brines for battery-grade lithium carbonate,” said Robert McAllister, president and CEO of Enertopia (CSE:TOP,OTCQB:ENRT).
 “If we can remove magnesium before we even start the extraction process, then it could be a big-time industry game changer.”

 Issues with current lithium refinement: Need for reducing magnesium levels

 Under the traditional evaporation method for processing lithium from brine deposits, mineral-rich saltwater is pumped to surface using drill rigs similar to those used in the oil industry and then refined in solar evaporation ponds.